-RSASA Director from 2010
+RSASA Director (2010-)

 Bev says, “Being an artist is not easy, but I do consider my career to be extremely rewarding.
 As a creative person, my day flows through many different ways of thinking, through mediums, from weaving, printmaking or taking photos.
-If I could not explore and delve into these mediums at least once a week or thinking about them on a daily basis my life would be somewhat boring, there is no time for that”.
+If I could not explore and delve into these mediums at least once a week or thinking about them on a daily basis my life would be somewhat boring - there is no time for that”.

 Washed ashore on the tide, handwoven tapestry